El Rostro Maya (Indian Nose) Hike in Lake Atitlán

 Because the hike up to Indian Nose crosses several areas where the land is divided (the chin, the nose, the eyes, etc), there are several fees to pay.

-Not many tourists know this and think they are being robbed.
-Especially, – as our guide said – when the owners and sons are asking for their fair share of the payment with a machete strapped to their hips.
+Not many tourists know this and think they are being robbed—as our guide said—because the landowners and sons, even if they’re not aggressing you, will ask for a fee and it can be intimidating to see them with a machete strapped to their hips.

 If you don’t know these owners or land personally, it can be difficult for tourists like you and me to know who to pay and who to trust.
 This gets even trickier if you don’t speak Spanish.